#LifeOfAT1D: What's in my DiaBag?

 I cannot emphasize more the importance of carrying Emergency Information and Doctor’s Certificate, especially when you are travelling alone.

 It is advised that insulin pumps should not undergo X-ray scanning.
 Thus, you need your doctor’s certificate explaining your condition (kindly ask your doctor to use layman's language while prescribing).
-Recently, the Club 1 Diabetes crew went on a trip to Tadoba where mobile phones are banned due to security concerns for wildlife.
+Recently, our crew went on a trip to Tadoba where mobile phones are banned due to security concerns for wildlife.
 We needed our phones to access the Glimp app to keep an eye on our BGs as sweating due to hot weather can mislead you as a hypo symptom.
 We spent a lot of time explaining this to the authorities.
 Thankfully, we were carrying these documents, and could enjoy the safari after.

 Hence, carrying a doctor’s certificate which explains your medical condition can really save your time and energy.
 Also, keeping your emergency contact information in your baggage is always a great idea!